Bindhaast: Plot

 The girls first confront Attu, who reveals that she was aware of their charade from the start.
 Attu claims that Mahesh was actually Vicky, a young entrepreneur whom she had roped in to mess with the girls.
 Attu claims that she knew nothing about "Mahesh's mother".
 Here, Mahesh's "mother" starts stalking the girls.
 Vaiju and Mayu spy upon a friend of Sheela's and manage to find out her location.
 The girls confront and overpower Sheela in her hiding place and after gagging her, call Nisha.

 After the girls let Sheela talk, she drops a bombshell that the real killer is none other than Nisha.
 Sheela explains that she heard sounds in the corridor and entered in time to see Nisha pulling out her gun and shooting Mahesh dead in front of her.
 Then, Nisha saw Sheela and tried to kill her too, forcing her to flee.
 After realizing the implications, the girls patch up with Sheela and decide to give Nisha a fight.
 Nisha arrives and corners the three girls, but before she can kill them, Mahesh's mother appears with the police and tells her to drop the weapon.
-Nisha refuses until the woman produces a wheelchair-bound girl, whom Nisha had met earlier in a mental asylum.
+Nisha refuses until the woman produces a girl who uses a wheelchair, whom Nisha had met earlier in a mental asylum.

 Later, in front of the panel, "Mahesh's mother" introduces herself as special officer Seema Srivastava.
 Seema was sent from Delhi to investigate Rahul's death, since forensics indicated foul play.
 However, by the time she came, Mahesh was killed and Vaiju and Mayu were arrested.
 Seema knew that the girls were innocent and Nisha was somehow connected to this case too, and decided to use the girls as a lure to catch Nisha.
 Seema was aided by Nisha's fellow cop to spy on her.
 She reveals that "Mahesh" was actually a conman who had destroyed the lives of many girls, including Nisha's own sister, the girl in the wheelchair.
 Nisha saw Mahesh in the hostel and confronted him.
 However, he started to run away, which angered her.
 After Sheela disappeared, Nisha removed Mahesh's body.
 While searching Mayu's gun, Nisha realized that her gun was the same make and had Mayu framed.

 After the girls are exonerated, a huge comeback party is arranged for Mayu, Vaiju, and Sheela.
 A huge bouquet from "Mahesh Mukadam" is delivered to Mayu.
 Seeing the others' expressions, she realizes that none of them sent it.
 Suddenly, Attu leaps out from behind the bouquet as a surprise.
 After the initial shock subsides, everybody laughs.